developersCradle/reactive-programming/Build Reactive MicroServices using Spring WebFlux and Spring Boot/Section 10/README.md

 Set up the MoviesInfoService Service.

-# What I Learned
+# What I Learned.

-# 35. Project SetUp.
+# Project SetUp.

 - We need to have MongoDB installed.
     - In [Windows](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/).